Photo & Video Contest Voting Results are In!

 George R. Fischer Student Travel Award

-Iness Bernier and Leah Tavisi are the winners of the 2024 George R. Fischer Student Travel award for the Oakland, California conference.
-Learn more about this award and meet Iness and Leah.
+Alyssa Pietraszek from the University of Haifa and Alexandra Tyas from the University of Iceland are the winners of the 2025 George R. Fischer Student Travel award for the New Orleans, Louisiana conference.
+Learn more about this award and meet Alexandra and Alyssa.

 Both awards are part of the ACUA’s efforts to expand opportunities for students.